LiamJCates/Programming-Notes/C/Functions.md

 return statement form:
 return expression;

+The expression will be converted to the return type of the function if necessary

 The value of expression, if present, is returned to the calling function.
 If expression is omitted, the return value of the function is undefined.
 The expression, if present, is evaluated and then converted to the type returned by the function.
 When a return statement contains an expression in functions that have a void return type, the compiler generates a warning, and the expression isn't evaluated.